 4. Wear Proper Footwear

 Whether you’re in a construction site, a car service center, or an office, proper footwear is vital to preventing accidents.
-Companies in the oil, mining, and heavy metal sector, for instance, require workers to put on safety shoes or some other specialized footwear before entering the worksite.
+For instance, companies in the oil, mining, and heavy metal sector require workers to put on safety shoes or some other specialized footwear before entering the worksite.

 5. Keep the Area Well-Lit